gracious-tech/copy.church/src/articles/1cor9/index.md

 &nbsp;

+[^free]: This is especially clear in 9:19, "Ἐλεύθερος γὰρ ὢν ἐκ πάντων" (Free, for I am, from all)

+[^sarcastic]: It's clear he is sarcastic given he immediately follows "I would rather die than let anyone nullify my boast" with "I have no reason to boast" (9:15-16).

+[^humble]: This is also how he also refers to his giving up of financial rights in 2 Corinthians 11:7 ("to humble myself").

+[^voluntary]: Some translations render ἑκὼν as "voluntary", however "voluntary" can be understood to mean someone has "volunteered" to serve under an authority, which would mean they are not really "free" (9:1).
+Rather, Paul is giving an example of someone who _is_ free from any authority or obligation.
+Thus "of my own will" is a better rendering as it removes the potential for such a misunderstanding.

+[^still]: Some translations render the perfect tense of πεπίστευμαι as "I am still entrusted", however the use of "still" can mislead readers into thinking it is in contrast to "but if not of my own will".
+In which case Paul would be saying that he is still entrusted with a responsibility _despite_ not preaching of his own will.
+When really Paul is entrusted with a responsibility _in accord with_ not preaching of his own will.
+Thus "I have been entrusted" is more suitable.

-[^use]: __"use / καταχρήσασθαι"__ &mdash; This verb is prepended by "κατα" which intensifies it (Garland, _1 Corinthians_, 2003, p427).
+[^use]: "use" / καταχρήσασθαι &mdash; This verb is prepended by "κατα" which intensifies it (Garland, _1 Corinthians_, 2003, p427).
 Some translations read "not make full use of my rights" (NIV, ESV similar) which could mistakenly imply that Paul _did make some use_ of his rights.
 Other translations read it in terms of excess "not abuse my authority" (NKJV).
-The translation chosen for this article renders it as "not use up my rights" (BSB).
-In context, Paul is heavily implying it would be _inappropriate_ for him to "use" his rights, so "abuse" or "take advantage of" better capture the meaning.
+This is more likely given the context.
+Paul is heavily implying it would be _inappropriate_ for him to "use" his rights, so "abuse" or "take advantage of" better capture the meaning.